Faroe Islands at the 1988 Summer Paralympics

 The Faroe Islands competed at the 1988 Summer Paralympics in Seoul, South Korea.
-The islands' delegation consisted in four swimmers: Katrin Johansen, Christina Næss, Johan Samuelsen and Tóra við Keldu.
+The islands' delegation consisted of four swimmers: Katrin Johansen, Christina Næss, Johan Samuelsen and Tóra við Keldu.

 The 1988 Games were the Faroe Islands' most successful Paralympics ever.
-Faroese swimmers won the Islands' first and so far only Paralympic gold medal, and also won more medals than at any other Games so far.
+Faroese swimmers won the islands' first and so far only Paralympic gold medal, and also won more medals than at any other Games so far.